 Supreme Court Weighs Miranda Rights For Juveniles

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Melissa Block.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 The Supreme Court appeared closely divided today in a case testing the rights of juveniles.
 As NPR legal affairs correspondent Nina Totenberg reports, at issue is whether police must advise juveniles of their rights when interrogations are conducted at school.

-His lawyers now seek to have his confession suppressed, contending that because of his youth, JDB's confession was, in essence, coerced and that he should have been advised of his right to remain silent and to have a lawyer.
+NINA TOTENBERG: His lawyers now seek to have his confession suppressed, contending that because of his youth, JDB's confession was, in essence, coerced and that he should have been advised of his right to remain silent and to have a lawyer.

-Justice Kennedy: But how would a Miranda warning work, anyway?
+H: Justice Kennedy: But how would a Miranda warning work, anyway?
 It might terrify him.
 Attorney Blackman: Whether there should be a different form of warning for juveniles is a question for another day, but we can't have children believing they have to cooperate in building a case against themselves.

-Justice Ginsberg noted that in JDB's case, the police investigator knew the boy was too young to consent to a search of his home, and the officer got a warrant.
+BLOCK: Justice Ginsberg noted that in JDB's case, the police investigator knew the boy was too young to consent to a search of his home, and the officer got a warrant.
 So why was the boy old enough to consent to an interrogation without a warning?

-Justice Kagan: Do you agree that the disabilities of a blind person or a deaf person should be considered in deciding whether to Mirandize?
+BLOCK: Do you agree that the disabilities of a blind person or a deaf person should be considered in deciding whether to Mirandize?
 Answer from Attorney General Cooper: Yes, but those are obvious external circumstances.
 Justice Kagan: As is youth.

-Nina Totenberg, NPR News, Washington.
+BLOCK: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.